Cultivating Inner Resilience in our Body

 This may be a tall order, but it is the most important.
 There are many studies that shows that stress weakens the immune system, such as resulting in fewer natural killer cells, which fight tumours and viral infections in the body.
 Stress response impacts not only our immune system but our digestive system as well as respiratory system.

-Some examples that’s all natural and free are:-
+Some tips to boost immunity and keep calm that’s all natural and free are:-

 a) Connect barefoot to the Earth

 Our bodies are made up mostly of water and minerals, which in combination, are good conductors of electrons, enabling us to be electrically conductive.
-Contact with the ground allows our body to absorb and become charged with electrons from earth, which in turn reduces electrical imbalances and stress in the body and stabilises its basic biological rhythms, including reseting circadian rhythm.
+Skin contact with the ground allows our body to absorb and become charged with electrons from earth, which in turn reduces electrical imbalances and stress in the body and stabilises its basic biological rhythms, including reseting circadian rhythm.
+A daily practice of grounding is a great way to boost immunity.

 b) Connect to your breath that is available to you at all times